MENU

 Edgar J. Helms [left], Goodwill Industries 1935 [center], 1935 Advertisement [right]

 During the decades that followed, Helms’ vision spread as Goodwill organizations sprung up throughout North America.
-The depression era brought an increased focus on people with disabilities.
+The depression era brought an increased focus on people with differing abilities.
 In later years, people with economic and social barriers to employment began to benefit from Goodwill’s outreach.

 Goodwill of Greater Washington History

-In 1930, Elizabeth Murray, a social worker and advocate for people with disabilities, who strongly believed in the Goodwill mission, initiated a campaign to establish Goodwill of Greater Washington (Goodwill) in the nation’s capital.
+In 1930, Elizabeth Murray, a social worker and advocate for people with differing abilities, who strongly believed in the Goodwill mission, initiated a campaign to establish Goodwill of Greater Washington (Goodwill) in the nation’s capital.

 For five years, Mrs. Murray recruited community leaders and solicited funds.
 On May 31st, 1935, Mrs. Murray and six other community leaders signed the incorporation papers for what was then known as Goodwill Industries of Washington, DC.